Bikini Karate Babes: Gameplay

-The game plays similarly to other 2D fighting games and has been likened to Street Fighter: The Movie and Mortal Kombat.
+The game plays similarly to other 2D fighting games and has been likened to Street Fighter II and Mortal Kombat.
 There are 8 characters to select from initially and 11 more that can be unlocked.
 All the characters' names are based on goddesses of mythology, and each character's traits correspond to that fact.
 Each character has a set of moves and combos, which can be performed by use of the directional buttons and the three basic attack buttons, Punch, Kick and Special.
 The Special button pressed alone produces a grab move which, unlike other fighting games, varies depending on the opponent.

 Each character has an array of martial arts moves, a grab move and also a mystical move, which varies from firing a projectile to invisibility to teleportation.
 Examples include Thalia's tickle grab, Lucina's mystic move which has her lowering her bikini top and shooting a laser beam from her breasts, Zaria's grab which has her turning her opponent around then pushing her backside away with her own, and Venus's grab in which she strips her opponent of her bikini top making her too embarrassed to fight.
 Several other moves make a fighter remove her bikini top/bottom, but the bare parts are always somewhat covered (in Lucina's aforementioned move, because of the flare of the laser); full nudity is never shown in the game.

 Bikini Karate Babes features 10 distinct game modes: